neondatabase/website/content/docs/guides/auth-okta.md

 export const { GET, POST } = handlers;
 ```

-This route file imports the authentication handlers from the `auth.ts` file that handle all auth-related requests - sign-in, sign-out, and redirect after authentication.
+This route file imports the authentication handlers from the `auth.ts` file that handle all auth-related requests &#8212; sign-in, sign-out, and redirect after authentication.

 The `auth` object exported from `./auth.ts` is the universal method we can use to interact with the authentication state in the application.
-For example, we add a `User information` bar to the app layout that indicates the current user's name and provides a sign-out button.
+For example, we add a **User information** bar to the app layout that indicates the current user's name and provides a sign-out button.

 Replace the contents of the `app/layout.tsx` file with the following: